Ever Dreamed Of Learning Guitar? Get Started With A Free Chord Chart. Enter Email For Chord Chart

 There are no ‘weird’ scale degrees or off-sounding notes.

-Just play the pentatonic scale up and down and it will fit into a song or key.
+Just play the pentatonic scale up and down and it’s guaranteed to sound good.

 Another way to think of the pentatonic scale is - to go to a piano and play all the black keys - that’s a pentatonic scale!